-Frances McNeil Potter is a daughter of General John McNeil, U. S. Army; that John McNiel, of New Hampshire, was appointed a captain of infantry March 12, 1812, and had charge of the troops at Concord, and subsequently at Plattsburg, where he was charged also with the supervision of the drilling of the new soldiers.
+Frances McNeil Potter is a daughter of General John McNeil, U. S. Army; that John McNeil, of New Hampshire, was appointed a captain of infantry March 12, 1812, and had charge of the troops at Concord, and subsequently at Plattsburgh, where he was charged also with the supervision of the drilling of the new soldiers.
 In August, 1813, he was promoted to the rank of major and marched to Burlington in command of a regiment.

 In July, 1814, he served in Brown's division, in Sackett's Harbor, until he was ordered with his regiment, in July, to the frontier at Niagara.
-During an attack by the enemy Colonel Campbell, of the Eleventh Regiment, fell, and the command of the regiment devolved upon Major Mcmining influence in securing the success of the American Army.
+During an attack by the enemy Colonel Campbell, of the Eleventh Regiment, fell, and the command of the regiment devolved upon Major McNeil.